What are the recommended tools to start tracking your life? What apps and devices might you use get more personal data? How to track a life?

 - Scale: Whether you use the latest internet connected scale or a simple bathroom scale, this will let you log your weight over time.
 My high-tech recommendation is Witherings scale since it logs your data via Wifi to the cloud and can also capture your heart rate.
 Personally I use a simple digital scale and store my weight measurements to Apple HealthKit via Workflow app.

 - Heart rate monitor: If you are a buying a new wearable or activity tracker, I recommend getting one that also tracks your heart rate.
 It’s a bit more expensive but provides an additional data point for health and wellness.
 Alternatively you can use your smart phone or other methods to periodically log your heart rate.
 My current recommendation is an Apple Watch for everyday heart rate tracking.
 If you want to log via your iPhone try Cardiio.
 But if you are doing athletic training, it’s recommended to get a chest strap heart rate monitor in order to get more accurate readings.
-I currently use Wahoo’s Trackr X.
+I currently use Wahoo’s Trackr X, though increasingly I just use my GPS wearable with a heart rate monitor.

 If you are interested in getting a baseline on your health and wellness, tracking your heart rate, sleep, weight and steps is a great way to start.

-If you are training or just trying to get more fit, I recommend tracking your workouts, runs and cycling time.
-If you are a bit of data nerd, then check out RunKeeper which I use to track my runs and plan my training.
-I use Strava to record my cycling but it also works for running.
+Know Thy Fitness with Tracking: If you are training or just trying to get more fit, I recommend tracking your workouts, runs and cycling time.
+If you are a bit of data nerd, then check out either RunKeeper or Strava which I have used to track my runs and plan my training.
+Personally, I use Strava on my Apple Watch to record my running and cycling, since it combines GPS, Heart Rate and other data points.
 There are literally hundreds of apps to help you track your workouts in the gym, pool or wherever.

 Beyond the Basics: Tracking More of Your Life and Work